aerickt/steno-dictionaries/README.md

  - `TPRAFRPB/AOEUZ` (franchise) ❌
     - "Normal" splitting method works in this scenario
     - Instead use `TPRAPB/KHAOEUS` or `TPRAPB/KHAOEUZ`

+#### Exceptions to syllable breaks

+The first stroke of a word cannot start with the following for word boundary issues:
+ - `KO`
+ - `PWU`

+Instead carry the first stroke far enough so that there is a consonant on the right hand
+ - E.g. `KOL/KWREBGT` → collect, `KOR/KWREBGT` → correct

+If there are two vowels next to each other in the word, but the first stroke is a prefix stroke, there is no need to use the `KWR` starter on the next stroke:
+ - `KOE/OR/TKEU/TPHAEUT` → coordinate
+ - `PRE/EPLT` → preempts

 #### Prefixes and suffixes
  - Since doubling consonants isn't used, `KWREU` is default for adding "-y"